Club Directory by Category

 Advisor: Lynne Lewis

 The Bates Ballroom Team is open to anyone who would like to learn how to ballroom dance.
 All levels of experience are welcome and no partner is necessary.
-The team practices rhythm (cha cha, rhumba, swing) and smooth (waltz, tango, foxtrot, Viennese waltz).
-The team practices two to three times a week, focusing on social dancing and/or preparing students to compete at the inter-collegiate competitions.
-Interested students attend about five competitions a year.
-We also go to ballroom social dances in Portland, bring in professional ballroom dancers for workshops, and host small social dances on campus.
-The team also sponsors a beginner class once a week for 1.5 hours, for which PE credit can be earned.
-For more information see http://abacus.bates.edu/
+The team practices rhythm (cha-cha, rumba, swing), smooth (waltz, tango, foxtrot, Viennese waltz), and a bit of standard (international Waltz, International Viennese waltz, Quickstep).
+In normal times, the ballroom team focuses on social dancing and preparing students to compete at the inter-collegiate competitions.
+Interested students usually attend three to four competitions a year.
+Although the pandemic is restricting our ability to practice “normally,” we still plan to meet as a team.

 Advisor: John Blanchette